Skip to main content

 2. Sleep support: We may use magnesium glycinate or glycine to retrain a chaotic circadian rhythm.
 The goal is to fix your light exposure, stress, and sleep timing so you eventually sleep on your own.

-3. Nutrient repletion: For iron deficiency anemia, we use high-dose iron until ferritin reaches the 70 to 100 ng/mL range, then we shift to a food-based maintenance plan.
+3. Nutrient repletion: For iron deficiency anemia, we use high-dose iron until ferritin reaches the 70 to 100 ng/mL range, then we move to a food-based maintenance plan.

 Why can "forever" supplementation be counterproductive?